 Scholars Learning Community

 If you desire to be part of something, to belong, then you will enjoy our Scholars Learning Community, where you will have the opportunity to live with other Scholars, and to work and socialize with the best and brightest on the planet.

 All freshman Scholars are required to live in and participate in the Scholars Learning Community, located in the Newing College residential community (see photos below).
-Scholars typically live in double rooms (two beds) with semi-private baths on an entire floor consisting of Scholars students in two of Newing's buildings.
+Scholars typically live in double rooms (two beds) with semi-private baths in Broome Hall.
 Approximately 400 students live in each Newing College building, so there are many opportunities to make connections with both Scholars and non-Scholar students.
-Newing College is one of the newest residential community on campus and consists of a Collegiate Center with a new dining hall, student lounge, student support services, classrooms, co-rec field and more.
+Newing College is one of the newest residential community on campus and consists of a Collegiate Center with a modern dining hall, student lounges, student support services, classrooms, co-rec field and more.
 All freshmen Scholars take a class together, SCHL127 - Thinking Like Leonardo DaVinci, to enhance the Community of Scholars experience.
 Scholars are also offered academic, social and professional programming within the Learning Community.

 Sophomores, juniors and seniors